openshift/openshift-origin-design/designs/administrator/4.6/guided-tours/index.md

 The **Check your work** feature will appear after a user clicks **Next**.
 The user may click **Next** again to skip the validation step, or can read the instructions to make sure they are following the tour correctly.

+If the user clicks **Back**, they will be taken to the previous step or page.

 ![5](img/check2.png)

 If the user selects **Yes**, the Check your work alert will turn green.